stacknerd/ioBroker.msghub/docs/plugins/IoPlugins.md

 - When a plugin instance is disabled/unregistered, MsgHub clears its watchlist state immediately and then (in the background) marks all previously listed objects as “no longer managed” (`managedMeta.managedMessage=false`).
 When `common.custom.<ns>.mode` is empty and `common.custom.<ns>.enabled===true`, MsgHub also flips `enabled` to `false`.
 - Additionally, a slow background janitor periodically scans `common.custom.<ns>.managedMeta` entries and applies the same “no longer managed” policy when objects are not listed in the corresponding watchlist (or the watchlist does not exist).

+Storage:

+- The metadata is stored on the target object under `common.custom.<msghubInstance>.managedMeta` (example: `common.custom.msghub.0.managedMeta`).

 ---

 ## Built-in catalog (this repo)